Anteru/liara/docs/source/indices.rst

 Indices
 =======

-liara can generate indices for :any:`collections`, for instance, to create a post archive.
+Liara can generate indices for :any:`collections`, for instance, to create a post archive.
 This is a two step process -- first, a collection needs to be defined, then an index can be built on top of that collection.

 Definition
 ----------